 In 2017, Prime Minister Lee Hsien Loong shared that Singaporeans were “almost world champions” at something.
 Unfortunately, he was referring to the unwanted honour of Singapore having the second highest proportion of diabetics in its population among developed nations.
 It has been a year since then and despite the best efforts of the Ministry of Health and associated organisations, diabetes continues to be a major health concern for Singaporeans.

-As a foodie nation, we love our teh tarik and prata for breakfast, chicken rice for lunch, and kway teow for dinner.
+As a nation of foodies, we love our breakfast teh tarik and prata, lunchtime chicken rice, and dinner kway teow.
 Delicious as these dishes may be, many Singaporeans don’t know the nutritional value of the meals and underestimate the effect they have on the body.
-Subsequently, such consumption habits contribute to our rising Diabetes rate.
+Subsequently, such consumption habits contribute heavily to the epidemic of diabetes in Singapore.

 Here are some sobering statistics

-Diabetic cases continue to increase at an unprecedented rate in Singapore.
-Alarmingly, not many Singaporeans know that one of the most common problems diabetic patients face is the ‘diabetic foot’.
+Diabetes is clearly a urgent concern in Singapore.
+While more of us are becoming aware of the dangers of high blood sugar levels, many still do not know that one of the most common problems diabetic patients face is the ‘diabetic foot’.
 Diabetes affects the feet in ways that can greatly decrease the quality of life for diabetics.